zmy-farmer/julia/doc/manual/variables-and-scoping.rst

 .. doctest::

-    julia> x = 0;
+    julia> x = 0

     julia> for i = 1:10
-               local x
+               local x # this is the default
                x = i + 1
            end

     julia> x
     0

-Inside a local scope a new global variable can be defined using the keyword ``global``:
+Inside a local scope a global variable can be assigned to by using the keyword ``global``:

 .. doctest::